xbeat/Machine-Learning/README.md

 In Python, you can leverage libraries like NumPy and random to perform Monte Carlo simulations with ease.

+## Transforming Document Summarization with Python

+Introduction to Document Summarization

+Document summarization is the process of distilling the most important information from a text while maintaining its core meaning.
+This technique is crucial in today's information-rich world, helping us quickly grasp the essence of lengthy documents.
+In this presentation, we'll explore how to leverage sentence embeddings, clustering, and summarization techniques using Python to transform raw text into concise, meaningful summaries.

 ## Univalent Functions and Teichmüller Spaces using Python

 Introduction to Univalent Functions